-3-7 SHORT RUN/TURBO 1/3/5/10 MINUTES: When the and buttons on the transmitter are pressed simultaneously, the vehicle will start for the programmed short run time.
+and AUX buttons on the remote control 3-7 SHORT RUN/TURBO 1/3/5/10 MINUTES: When the are pressed simultaneously, the vehicle will start for the programmed short run time.
 The factory default is 1 minute.

 3-8 ACTIVATION PULSE COUNT 1/2: This allows the system to use 1 or 2 pulses to activate the remote start sequence.
 The default setting is 2-pulses.